cloudcat17/BattleBot-Control/README.md

 #### Wiring: ####

- * Motor channel A -> Right motor (as judged from *behind* the robot)
+ * PIN_D2 -> Right continuous rotation servo (as judged from *behind* the robot)
- * Motor channel B -> Left motor (as judged from *behind* the robot)
+ * PIN_D3 -> Left continuous rotation servo (as judged from *behind* the robot)
- * Motors should be wired so that a positive voltage on the A+/B+ terminal produces *forward* motion.

-Get this wrong and the robot will not drive as expected with the default control interface.
+ * PIN_D6 -> Weapon ESC or servo
+ * PIN_D7 -> PING sensor "Trigger" or "Ping" pin
+ * PIN_D8 <- Level shifter <- PING sensor "Echo" pin.
+The level shift can be just a resistor divider: "Echo" pin to 1K ohm, to PIN_D8 and also to a 1.2K ohm resistor to ground.
+Failure to shift the level will destroy the ESP-8266.
+ * PIN_D3-5 <- Digital inputs. (untested) For whiskers, etc...
+Note: D5 must be disconnected on startup.

 #### Status LED: ####